polyswarmer/documentation/README.md

 Images should be placed in `public-src/images` and referenced as `/public-src/images/example.png`.

-Images should no more than about 720px wide and should be optimized before they are uploaded, using a tool like [TinyPNG](https://tinypng.com/).
+Images should be no more than about 720px wide and should be optimized before they are uploaded, using a tool like [TinyPNG](https://tinypng.com/).

 ### Translation